 Aligning with Different World School Calendars

-We ask for the continued support from SBCs in communicating the following expectations to their Pamoja students regarding their commitment to their online course calendar:
+We ask for continued support from SBCs in communicating the following expectations to their Pamoja students regarding their commitment to their online course calendar:

 - Notification about future absence is required: Just as in a face-to-face class, students are expected to plan ahead and communicate with their online teachers about potential disruptions.
 Please remind students to inform teachers well in advance if they are committed to a school trip or family holiday that may cause limited internet access.